Our Team

 Susan Carton

 Susan Carton, St. Angela’s College, Sligo Programme director B.A.
 (Health and Disability Studies) and B.A.
 (Disability Equality Studies).
-Susan Trained as a nurse for people with intellectual disabilities in Scotland in the late 1980s.
+Susan trained as a nurse for people with intellectual disabilities in Scotland in the late 1980s.
 On her return to Ireland, Susan worked for the Daughters of Charity in Dublin where she undertook a B.A. in Health Service Administration with the Institute of Public Administration.
 This was followed by an M.Sc. in Intellectual Disability Studies at the University of Birmingham.

 Susan moved to the School of Nursing in Cregg House in 2002 and has been working in St. Angela’s College, Sligo, since 2003.
 In 2009/2010, in Partnership with Peter and DESSA Susan worked on the first Disability Studies degree – B.A.
 (Health and Disability Studies) which is a three-year, full-time course.